WassimBenGuirat97/Ekwateur/README.md

 ### Logging
 All log messages are written to billing_system.log in the root directory.
 The logging includes error messages for any exceptions encountered.

+## Java CI with Maven

+This automated workflow orchestrates the continuous integration (CI) process for this project using Maven.
+It consists of two key jobs:

+- **build**: This job executes the necessary steps to build your project, including setting up the JDK, installing Maven dependencies, checking for code style violations with Checkstyle, and running unit tests.

+- **run**: This job depends on the `build` job and executes the main class of your Java application.

+The workflow is triggered on every push or pull request made to the `master` branch, as well as at regular intervals according to the defined schedule (`cron: '0 0 * * *'`, every 24 hours).

 ## Future Enhancements
 Adding more customer types.
 Supporting more energy types.